MaxBeyer/simple-web-app/README.md

 ## Endpoints
 There are 3 endpoints that perform 4 operations

+### Authentication
+The app is setup with basic security and authentication provided by Spring Security.
+Include the username "username" and password "password" on any of your requests in order to make them successful.

 ### GET - http://localhost:8080/fridges/food/{foodItemId}
 * 200 = foodItem found, returns with foodItem in the body
 * 204 = foodItem not found in any fridge